UgnisSoftware/design-system-builder/README.md

 Ugnis is a visual application builder.
 It's like React + Redux without boilerplate.

-WARNING: Ugnis is a proof of concept, we recommend waiting for 1.0v before using it in production.
+WARNING: Ugnis is a proof of concept, it is recommended to wait for 1.0v before using it in production.

 Ugnis consist of three parts:
   - Your application definition - a JSON file